mri-group-opbg/RYAN/README.md

-# STABILITYCALC
+# RYAN - Rin stAbilitY quAlity coNtrol

-Stabilitycalc is a package we used to monitor the stability of fMRI system.
+RYAN is a package we used to monitor the stability of fMRI system.

 We use a version of the fBIRN procedure to run monthly phantom FUNSTAR quality assurance tests.